google/playground-elements/README.md

 ## Overview

-Playground Elements are a set of components for creating interactive editable code experiences on the web, with live updating previews.
-You can use Playground
+Playground Elements are a set of components for creating interactive editable coding environments on the web, with live updating previews.
+You can use Playground Elements to:
-to:

 - Embed editable code examples in your documentation.
 - Build interactive tutorials and example galleries.